BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued a guided project on Star Wars survey on DataQuest.
 I found out that Han shot first according to American society.

 **Thoughts**: I finally got back to Python!

+### Day 92: June 6, 2020

+**Today's Progress**: Today I continued a guided project on Star Wars survey on DataQuest.
+I tried to find any correlation between scores and age group but there is no correlation...
+Everybody likes Han Solo!

+**Thoughts**: IIt took me a while to remember how to reshape the data, but I finally did it!